Petta (soundtrack): Critical reception

 StudioFlicks rated the album 3 out of 5, and stated "On the whole, Petta is completely a tribute from Anirudh and his entire team for Thalaivar Rajnikanth.
 Apart from all the other factors of analysis, Petta does an impeccable justice to the Rajinikanth fans league."
 Sharanya CR of The Times of India wrote "Anirudh has gone all out for this Petta album, both as a fan and as a composer.
 Electrifying and marana mass, for sure!"
-Vikram Venkateswaran of The Quint wrote "Overall, Petta’s songs are definitely better than Kaala or 2.0’s jukeboxes.
+Vikram Venkateswaran of The Quint wrote "Overall, Petta's songs are definitely better than Kaala or 2.0s jukeboxes.
 The tunes are more catchy, the lyrics easier to remember and the rhyme and rhythm kick in from the word go.
-There’s no ominous sense of doom or stories of hate and oppression to deal with.
+There's no ominous sense of doom or stories of hate and oppression to deal with.
 The music is upbeat and oozes a positive vibe from start to finish."

 In contrast, Karthik Srinivasan of Milliblog expressed some discontent and stated that "Karthik Subbaraj's shift from Santhosh Narayanan, for his biggest film, seems like a blunder."
-S Subhakeerthana of The Indian Express wrote "Anirudh Ravichander’s apt background score and music also help Petta which has all the must-haves of a Rajinikanth film."
+S Subhakeerthana of The Indian Express wrote "Anirudh Ravichander's apt background score and music also help Petta which has all the must-haves of a Rajinikanth film."
 Srinivasa Ramanujam of The Hindu wrote "Anirudh also gets in a couple of foot-tapping numbers, though they do come across as speed-breakers in an otherwise smooth tale."
 Kirubhakar Purushothaman of India Today wrote "Talking about music, from Mass Maranam to Petta Paraak, Anirudh Ravichander's racy numbers are exactly what the film needed.
 Not just the music for Rajinikanth; even the background music for Singaar Singh and Jithu are just well thought out."